ripytide/nodit/README.md

 - use it in robot_Sweet_graph for a bit before publishing

+- copy docs from set to map and update appropriately

 - update lines of code figures on docs

 - make all functions' trait bounds specific instead of at impl level

-- convert all examples not using `from` to use `from`, and tests

-- turn overlaps back into a trait to make it public, mabye

 - review caveats again